 The land of Angmar is one of the grimmest places in all of Middle-earth.
 It is not black and twisted like Mordor, but heartbreakingly cold and barren.
 It lies in a northern fork in the Western Misty Mountains, and in the Eastern Misty Mountains.
 Little activity is centered upon the barren plain between the fork in the mountains; the border guard of men is set in the rolling hills upon the edge of the low plateau.
 These men watch the long border road that runs from Carn Dûm to the southern tip of Angmar.
 The orcs prefer the safety of the tunnels in the mountains.
-In the East the Witch King has no border guard; the mountains bar entry into Angmar from that direction,
+In the East the Witch King has no border guard; the mountains bar entry into Angmar from that direction, except to those who know the oreish tunnels.

 Another advantage of this period is that it allows players to adventure upon the Middle-earth that they know and love without substantially altering the history of the War of the Ring.
-It also gives the gamemaster the opport unity of changing the history of the North Kingdom if he so desires; Arthedain may stand or fall depending upon the actions of the player characters. except to those who know the orcish tunnels.
+It also gives the gamemaster the opportunity of changing the history of the North Kingdom if he so desires; Arthedain may stand or fall depending upon the actions of the player characters.